• Skip to content

 Collect contact information so you can customize communication specifically for online members.

-For instance, create an email or text list so you can share information that this group might be interested in.
+For instance, create an email or text list to share information this group might be interested in.

 Send emails or texts to thank them for attending and reminding them of the next church service.